KelvinLu1024/KelvinLu1024.github.io/src/index.md

 # Lu, Kuang-chen's Homepage

+(<a href="https://kelvinlu1024.github.io/zh_cn/index.html" style="float: right;">汉语</a>)

 Welcome to my homepage!
 I am a newbie bioinformatician.
 I love both computer science and biology.
-If you are interested in my works, feel free to <a href="mailto:lkc1024@openmailbox.org">contact</a> me.
+If you are interested in my works, feel free to contact me.

 <strong>E-mail: </strong><a href="mailto:lkc1024@openmailbox.org">lkc1024@openmailbox.org</a>